Postdoctoral Fellow - Department of Biology

 These questions led me to study biology (Universidad de los Andes), where I was introduced to the concept of biomechanics, which laid the foundations of my scientific path.
 Joining Dr. Carlos Sarmiento’s Insect Systematic and Comparative Biology lab (Universidad Nacional de Colombia), I completed my undergraduate thesis with a comparative study of the thoracic structure and flight musculature of social tropical wasps.

-Currently I am a Ph.D. candidate in Ecology, Evolution, & Organismal Biology in the Department of Biology at UNC Chapel Hill with advisor Dr. Tyson Hedrick.
-I study bird flight in the air-water interface, focusing on behavior over and on water leading to different level of interactions with water in phylogenetically diverse groups of bird species.
-During my time at UNC, I have taught several undergraduate lab courses, have mentored high school and undergraduate students interested in science and biomechanics, and have participated in several outreach events taking bird flight and muscular function into different learning spaces (science fairs, science days, workshops).
+I finished my Ph.D. in Ecology, Evolution, & Organismal Biology in the Department of Biology at UNC Chapel Hill with advisor Dr. Tyson Hedrick.
+Here I studied bird flight in the air-water interface, focusing on behavior over and on water leading to different level of interactions with water in phylogenetically diverse groups of bird species.
+During my time at UNC, I taught several undergraduate lab courses, mentored high school and undergraduate students interested in science and biomechanics, and participated in several outreach events taking bird flight and muscular function into different learning spaces (science fairs, science days, workshops).

 Luis Ernesto (brother), Greg (coach), and me circa 1998